Magnusson-Institute/miff/README.md

 stable - mirror of tagged releases (in case you need to try building on new targets for example)

+## Platform-specific Builds

+Below are sections on Windows, Linux, and MacOS.
+Expand the one you need.

 <details>
 <summary><i>Windows Build</i></summary>